Alert: Northern Giant Hornet

-Washington State Department of Agriculture (WSDA) announces a pest alert for the Asian giant hornet.
+Washington State Department of Agriculture (WSDA) announces a pest alert for the northern giant hornet.
 In December 2019, WSDA confirmed the identify of this invasive hornet found in Whatcom County.
 It's the first detection of this species in Washington.
-WSDA ask that you keep a lookout for the Asian giant hornet and report any sightings.
+WSDA asks that you keep a lookout for the northern giant hornet and report any sightings.

 Bees and wasps are commonly encountered, especially during late summer when they are most abundant and more active.
 In nature, these stinging insects play a beneficial role, particularly as predators of pest insects and as pollinators.